EU's Ashton accepts Iranian offer of nuclear talks

 "In practical terms," she wrote, "our deputies could get together in the near future in order to prepare for the first round of our resumed talks."

-In another possible step toward greater cooperation, Iran said Tuesday it would let U.N. nuclear investigators visit a military complex where they had been refused access, to check intelligence suggesting Tehran has pursued explosives research relevant to nuclear weapons.
+In another possible step towards greater cooperation, Iran said on Tuesday it would let U.N. nuclear investigators visit a military complex where they had been refused access, to check intelligence suggesting Tehran has pursued explosives research relevant to nuclear weapons.

 Western states are likely to tread cautiously, mindful of past accusations that Iran's willingness to talk has been a tool to buy time and not a path to agreement.